You are currently viewing No more laundry: a journey in grief

 Hope even in the silence

 When Matthew died, one of the things I missed most was hearing his laugh because Matthew had a great laugh.
 He had an amazing sense of humor.
 His voice is silent in my ears now, although I can remember it well.
 There will come a day when I’ll hear him again.
 That’s the hope that speaks louder than the silence.
-It is this hope, this knowing that what we live in the here and now isn’t all that there is to experience, that tempers that awful companion of grief.
+It is this hope, knowing that what we live in the here and now isn’t all there is to experience, that tempers that awful companion of grief.